-As child, we used to gather local children and walked to primary school in groups in the morning.
+We used to gather local children and walked to our primary school as groups every morning.
 On the way home, we travelled in smaller groups; basically whomever available to tag together, making sure that no body was left behind.
 We learned to look out for one another like that from such young age, just as a part of everyday life.

-I was about to leave the school building with two other children that afternoon, both boys from the same grade.
+I was about to leave the school building with two other children that afternoon, both of them boys from the same grade.
 We got on well and we often walked together and played together.

 So we were changing into outside shoes from what we wore inside through the day while at school.
 We each had a shoe locker, and I bent over to tend to my shoes when….I saw the boys run past behind me fast and one of them swooped my hat away from my head….the beginning of another scramble.

 I was never a champion but I could run fast if I was chasing somebody.
 So off I went, screaming and shouting all I wanted like any other time.
 But then I had two boys who knew me well running ahead of me and split left and right, and I seriously did not know which one to chase.

 Just in the corner of my eyes, I could see somebody come out of the teachers room.
 Sh#t, I thought.
 I bet they saw me doing something completely un-ladylike.
 I turned my head to see who the moving figure was and swallowed.